 garlic: fresh cloves

-🥄 How to make nutritional yeast dressing
+🥄 How to make nutritional yeast salad dressing

 You'll need a blender to mix these salad dressing ingredients.
 Put the nutritional yeast, water, tamari, vinegar and garlic cloves in a blender and process until completely smooth.